-FIELD OPERATIONS: With budget agreement reached, one would think that field operations would be conducted on a sustainable pace and scope necessary to achieve long-stated accounting objectives, such is not the case.
+FIELD OPERATIONS: With budget agreement reached, one would think that field operations would be conducted on a sustainable pace and scope needed to achieve long-stated accounting objectives, but such is not the case.
 Despite the relatively sophisticated working environment that has evolved since the first joint recovery occurred in Laos, in 1984, too often it is the US causing cutbacks in joint cooperation.
-There are multiple reasons, ranging from congressional sequestration, or mandated budget cuts that hit JPAC disproportionately due to PACOM direction, or an inadequate number of deployable forensic anthropologists for in-country operations.
-If the policy concerning deployable scientific personnel for field operations is now changed, it means an unsatisfactory, dramatic reduction in the scope of Vietnam War accounting operations.
+There are multiple reasons, from congressional sequestration, mandated budget cuts that hit JPAC disproportionately due to PACOM direction, to an inadequate number of deployable JPAC Lab forensic anthropologists for in-country operations.
+If the policy concerning deployable scientific personnel for field operations is not changed, there will be an unsatisfactory, dramatic reduction in the scope of Vietnam War accounting operations.

 JPAC conducted a Joint Field Activity (JFA) in Laos January 14th to February 17th.
 Three Recovery Teams (RTs) conducted operations and one Investigation Team (IT), augmented by the DIA Stony Beach specialist, conducted several investigations.
 A longer JFA in Laos began March 4th and concluded April 14th, though only one RT and one IT were scheduled.
-Unless the next US team is increased in size, the May 9-June 6th JFA will again be comprised of only 2 RTs, though the Lao Government long ago approved a cap of 53 personnel operating at one time in Laos.
+The next US team did increase in size to three ITs.
+Initially, the May 9th - June 6th JFA was to have been comprised of only 2 RTs, and the League appreciates the increase to 3 RTs, though the Lao Government long ago approved a cap of 53 personnel to operate simultaneously in Laos.

-Cambodia: Operations in Cambodia by one RT and one Underwater Recovery Team (URT), postponed twice in 2013, took place January 28-April 2, 2014.
-Since the Stony Beach specialist is permanently in-country and conducts investigations whenever needed, there are no ITs scheduled in conjunction with the JFA.
+Cambodia: Operations in Cambodia by one RT and one Underwater Recovery Team (URT), postponed twice in 2013, took place January 28th - April 2nd, 2014.
+Since the Stony Beach specialist is permanently in-country and conducts investigations whenever needed, there are no ITs scheduled in conjunction with JFAs in Cambodia.

-Vietnam: Four RTs conducted operations in Vietnam February 28-March 27th.
-Two ITs also deployed on this JFA, plus the RIT (Research Investigation Team) and a Field Forensic Review (FFR).
-Only four RTs are scheduled in Vietnam for the May 20-June 22nd JFA.
+Vietnam: Four RTs conducted operations in Vietnam February 28th - March 27th.
+Two ITs also deployed on that JFA, plus the RIT (Research Investigation Team) and a Field Forensic Review (FFR) Team.
+Only four RTs are scheduled in Vietnam for the May 20th - June 22nd JFA.
 An underwater operation previously scheduled along the coast of northern Vietnam was cancelled, reportedly due to lack of available funding.

-Worldwide: There is a total of six RT's working in Germany on WWII recoveries from April 1-May 18th.
+Worldwide: From April 1st - May 18th, there are six RT's working in Germany on WWII recoveries.